msd1shka/Delta-Time/THREAT_MODEL.md

 # Threat Model

-This document describes what XTime protects against today, what it doesn't, and what's planned.
+This document describes what Delta-Time protects against today, what it doesn't, and what's planned.
 It's written to be read honestly, not to make the software look better than it is.
-XTime is alpha software and has not had a professional security audit.
+Delta-Time is alpha software and has not had a professional security audit.
 Treat every claim here as "true as far as we know," not "guaranteed."

 If you find something here that's wrong, incomplete, or outdated, please open an issue.
 This document is a living one and gets less accurate the longer it goes unchallenged.

 ---

-## What XTime is trying to protect
+## What Delta-Time is trying to protect

 - **Message content** — what you actually said, and to whom.
 - **Message integrity and authenticity** — that a message really came from who it claims to, unmodified.